 This is one of those areas where we need more research.
-There might be certain tropical fruit trees that grow particularly when intermixed with clumping bamboo.
+There might be certain tropical fruit trees that grow particularly well when intermixed with clumping bamboo.
 We don’t really know yet.
 If you’ve done any experiments or have any firsthand experience in this area, please let us know.

 Intercropping with temperate or running bamboo is a little trickier, as the roots spread and create more of a uniform forest.
 But again, the shallowness of these roots does make bamboo compatible with other trees, whose roots reach far deeper into the soil.
 In most cases, this would actually result in a healthier and more diverse ecosystem.

 If there’s anything that looks great with bamboo, it’s more bamboo!
 Because there are so many varieties of bamboo, coming in all different sizes, shapes, and colors, you can have a great time combining different bamboo species.

 To get the best out of your bamboo companionship, look for contrasting characteristics.
 For example, a giant timber bamboo such as Phyllostachys ‘Henon’, with dark green culms, will look great alongside a medium-sized bamboo with yellow culms or green and yellow stripes, such as Bambusa multiplex.
 Or place an upright Phyllostachys alongside a shorter bamboo with arching culms, like Mexican weeping bamboo or some kind of Himalayacalamus.